 Transfusion reactions can vary in severity.
 Some symptoms can be mild and treated with acetaminophen to reduce any pain or fever.

-Your physician may also prescribe intravenous fluids or medications to reduce the likelihood of kidney failure and shock.
+Your doctor may also prescribe intravenous fluids or medications to reduce the likelihood of kidney failure and shock.

 - What is the recovery like after a blood transfusion?
 Is mild lower back pain after a blood transfusion normal, or is it a sign of a possible transfusion reaction?